YushaArif99/DCF_experiments/control_flow_experimental/ivy_fx/README.md

 - ~~Adding support for symbolically tracing compiled Ivy Graphs (for the use case of transpilations).~~(DONE)
 - Integrating symbolic tracing as a fallback mechanism in the `control_flow_v1` branch
-- Rigorously testing symbolic tracing on the entire Ivy API to ensure compatibility.
+- Rigorously testing symbolic tracing on the entire Ivy API to ensure robustness and compatibility.
-- Adding support for tracing python for loops
+- ~~Adding support for tracing python for loops~~ (DONE)
 - Finishing all the minor TODOs mentioned in the `_symbolic_tracer.py` file.